 Indirectly, see art.18 reg.568/1997 (If a donor wishes to remain anonymous, health workers are obliged to ensure that this is respected.
 In this case, the donor may neither receive information about the couple receiving the donated gamete or the child, nor the couple or the child receive information about the donor.
 If a donor does not wish to remain anonymous, the institution shall preserve information about him in a special file.
-If the donation of gamete leads to the birth of a child, information about the child born on account of a gamete donation where the donor does not wish to remain anonymous can at the age of 18 gain access to a file pursuant to paragraph 2 for the purpose of obtaining information about the institution, the said institution shall as soon as possible inform the donor that the information has been given.)
+If the donation of gamete leads to the birth of a child, information about the child and the couple who received the gamete shall be kept in the same file.
+A child born on account of a gamete donation where the donor does not wish to remain anonymous can at the age of 18 gain access to a file pursuant to paragraph 2 for the purpose of obtaining information about the identity of the donor.
+If a child receives information about the gamete donor at the institution, the said institution shall as soon as possible inform the donor that the information has been given.)

 Ireland has a relatively small population size, which could increase the risks of inadvertent consanguinity between individuals conceived using gametes from the same donor.
-It is proposed that the assisted human reproduction legislation will place a limit on the number of families to which gametes/embryos from the same donor can be donated.
+It is proposed that the assisted human reproduction legislation will place a maximum limit of four families to which gametes/embryos from the same donor can be donated.